Delve.ai

 Segmentation and targeting further enables you to thoroughly understand your market and provide the right solutions to the right people at the right time.
 Thus, helping you find leads who are most likely to convert into paying customers.

-Now, the advantages of market segmentation are many, but here are the most common ones.
+Now, the advantages of marketing segmentation are many, but here are the most common ones.

 • New market opportunities.
 Segmentation is a market strategy that lets you divide your total addressable market into smaller segments.
 Doing this, you can discover niche markets and build a new customer base.